korol187/QuickBite/services/identity-service/README.md

 - **Authentication:** Passport.js with JWT Strategy
 - **Containerization:** Docker

+## Architecture

+This service follows a layered architecture, which is a key principle of Domain-Driven Design (DDD).
+The code is organized into three distinct layers:

+-   **Domain Layer:** This is the core of the service.
+It contains the business logic, entities, and value objects that represent the domain.
+This layer is completely independent of any external frameworks or technologies.

+-   **Application Layer:** This layer orchestrates the use cases of the application.
+It contains the application services that are called by the controllers.
+It acts as a bridge between the domain layer and the infrastructure layer.

+-   **Infrastructure Layer:** This layer is responsible for all the technical details, such as database access, external API calls, and message queueing.
+It implements the interfaces defined in the domain layer.

+This separation of concerns makes the codebase more modular, testable, and easier to maintain.

 ## Environment Variables

 To run this service, you need to configure the following environment variables.
 You can create a `.env` file in this directory (`services/identity-service`) to store them for local development.